wurmreem/dbus-shelly-2pmPlus-pvinverter/README.md

 # dbus-shelly-1pm-pvinverter
+This Fork is for Shelly 1PM Plus Only!!!!!
-Integrate Shelly 1PM PLUS into Victron Energies Venus OS Only for Shelly 1PM PLUS, the new Model
+Integrate Shelly 1PM PLUS into Victron Energies Venus OS

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 1PM to the VenusOS and GX devices from Victron.
 Idea is inspired on @fabian-lauer project linked below.
+Forked from viktr0rm and changed to the new Shelly 1PM Plus